bpucker/FlavonoidFriday/README.md

 _Rheum nobile_ is an alpine plant that brings its own glasshouse.
 A recent publication by [Feng et al., 2023](https://doi.org/10.1038/s42003-023-05044-1) presents the genome sequence as a basis for various investigations of exciting traits.
 Some translucent leaves protect the plant and increase the temperature inside this leaf-protected space.
 As an alpine plant, _R. nobile_ is exposed to high UV radiation. quercetin-derived flavonols were detected as the major compound in UV stress mitigation.
 The genome sequence of _R. nobile_ enabled the identification of underlying genes including _CHS_ and _FLS_.

+### (80) Pink strawberries ###
+> **_<a href="">TWEET</a>:_** A R130H replacement in strawberry F3H causes a pigmentation shift from red to pink.
+Anthocyanins accumulation in fruits and flowers appeared independent #FlavonoidFriday (details: XXX)

+A mutation resulting in the replacement of R130 to histidin in strawberry _F3H_ resulted in a shift from red to pink fruit color ([Xu et al., 2023](https://doi.org/10.1093/plphys/kiad424)).
+This color change is caused by an almost complete lack of anthocyanins in the fruits.
+The _f3h_ mutant investigation also revealed differences in the anthocyanin biosynthesis regulation in the fruits and flowers.
+It seems that a completely independent set of genes is responsible for the anthocyanin formation in flowers.
+The MYB10 was confirmed as fruit-specific activator of the anthocyanin biosynthesis.
+Since the f3h mutant is the product of an EMS mutagenesis, secondary mutations might contribute to the overall phenotype like the green petioles that showed an increased chlorophyll accumulation.

 ### FlavonoidFriday posts will become less frequent ###